MicrosoftDocs/fabric-docs/docs/data-factory/image-to-pipeline-with-ai.md

 ## Step 3: Use `gpt-4o` to describe the pipeline (optional)

-This step is optional, but shows you how simple it is to extract details from the image, which could be relevant for your purposes.
+This step is optional, but shows you how simple it's to extract details from the image, which could be relevant for your purposes.
 If you don't execute this step, you can still generate the pipeline JSON in the next step.

 First select **Edit** on the main menu for the Notebook, and then select the **+ Add code cell below** button on the toolbar, to add a new block of code after the previous one.